Channel your passion for the news, storytelling, and communicating!

 Improve your journalism skills and begin to understand how to report in depth and write clear and concise stories that capture an audience’s attention.
-Embrace multimedia journalism (video, photography, and social media platforms), and also learn to use professional editing software (Final Cut Pro, Adobe), sound recorders, and lighting equipment to properly prepare your photos and video for blogs, broadcast, or print.
+Embrace multimedia journalism (video, photography, and social media platforms), and also learn to use professional editing software (Adobe Premiere or iMovie), sound recorders, and lighting equipment to properly prepare your photos and video for blogs, broadcast, or print.

 Delve into journalism’s role and responsibilities in society and its legal and ethical concerns.

 Conduct interviews, write headlines, post stories online, produce feature stories on our other summer precollege programs in the arts, co-anchor television news presentations, and compile video story clips.
 The news and feature stories and videos that you develop can be used for a college entrance portfolio that demonstrates your writing and communication skills.

 Novice and experienced journalists alike are welcome.
 On the final day, students present a sample of their work to an audience of family, friends, and peers.

 Note: Students must provide their own video and photography equipment (smartphones are acceptable).